 Further, interested scholars should contact their home university and departments as soon as possible to communicate their intent to participate in this unique opportunity created by the Portuguese government and resolve potential administrative constraints (e.g., shifting teaching loads and sabbaticals).

 Applications will be accepted on a rolling basis, but applicants will be notified at least 4 months before the intended start date of the visit.
-MPP’s MIT office will provide administrative assistance with regard to the visa process, obtaining an MIT email account, providing office space at MIT, and providing information about housing options.
+MPP’s MIT office will provide administrative assistance with regard to the visa process, obtaining an MIT email account, providing office space at MIT and information about housing options.

 In addition, MPP might also be able to provide limited support to shorter scholar visits, for two weeks or less, limited to one visit per year per scholar.
 The process for applying for support follows the same guidelines as described above for long-term immersion into the rich MIT ecosystems.
 Applications, see described above, have to be submitted at least two months prior to the planned visit.